EAST HANNINGFIELD PRE-SCHOOL LOCAL OFFER FOR CHILDREN WITH SPECIAL EDUCATIONAL NEEDS AND/OR DISABILITIES (SEND)

 From the outset your key person will ask you to complete key information regarding your child, helping us to understand their interests, likes, dislikes, favourite games and places.

-We operate an open door policy and a member of staff is always available to answer any concerns you may have, before and after session.
+We operate an open-door policy and a member of staff is always available to answer any concerns you may have, before and after a session.

 We have good relationships with other services within and around our community and can help you by accessing the toddler group, School, Health Visitor and Local Children’s Centre.